Robert-van-Engelen/MultiPC/readme.md

 Installation:

-Play the multi0.wav file and `CLOAD` then press DEF-A to install
+Play the multi0.wav file and `CLOAD` then press DEF-A to install.
+This shows:
+`*123456789` with 10 program slots available and the current slot is `0`.

 Usage: